azar1601/programmer/README.md

 # programmer
-i built this diy kit, by t populating the empty pcb with all the components.
+i built this diy kit, by populating the empty pcb with all the components.
 51 avr microcontroller